What are consumer insights?

 Drawing inspiration from powerful examples of brands that are putting consumer insights into practice is one way to spark these ideas.

 In its latest campaign, Essity, home of Libresse and Bodyform, has looked to its core audience, women, to speak up about the terrors of endometriosis.

 Endometriosis is experienced by an estimated 1 in 10 women worldwide – but is still thought to be hugely under-diagnosed.

 In a custom research report which collated interviews with women across the world, the brand presented a jarring view of what women suffering from this condition have experienced, from huge levels of pain and anxiety to a lack of sufficient or appropriate medical care.

 One theme that kept reappearing was the lack of understanding of women’s pain.

-According to Tanja Grubner at Essity, they found that “women’s pain is systematically overlooked… dismissed, ignored and misdiagnosed.”
+According to Tanja Grubner at Essity, the team found that “women’s pain is systematically overlooked… dismissed, ignored and misdiagnosed.”

 In response to the findings and existing data, the brand launched its #PainStories campaign.

-It comprises creative assets like a ‘pain museum’ and ‘pain dictionary’ to educate the public as much as possible, and to showcase an issue many women struggle with in silence.
+It comprised creative assets like a ‘pain museum’ and a ‘pain dictionary’ to educate the public as much as possible, and to showcase an issue many women struggle with in silence.